 Sequences are at the heart of your business.
-They attract attention, tell stories, ask for orders, referrals, and reviews or testimonials.
+They attract attention, tell stories, and ask for orders, referrals, and reviews or testimonials.
 Automation runs autoresponder series to your clients and prospects based on tags you give them.
 The series uses personalization to communicate with your readers based on their tags.
 Customer, prospect, and vendor are basic tags.
-You go from there to gather even more useful data.
+You go from there to gather even more valuable data.

 A benefit for Art Marketing Toolkit Project members is asking art business questions in the Facebook group.
 The answers from me and our other members provide tons of practical advice and useful suggestions.
 Everything is saved for review anytime.

 Recently, a member asked about email sequences, which I’ll get to shortly.
 For clarity, here is a brief explanation of email sequences for artists.
 Several terms for email marketing sequences essentially mean the same thing.
 They include drip campaign marketing, autoresponders, email marketing sequences, and other variations.